culturesofknowledge/emplaces/design/display.md

 **Source:** Core data + additional metadata

-A list of what we expect will be predominantly online resources (for traditional scholarly references, contributors can make use of the bibliography section) at least some of which will be derived  automatically from our reference gazetteers (e.g. links to Wikipedia, WikiData, certain other gazetteers) but most of which will be manually entered.
+A list of what we expect will be predominantly online, digital resources (for traditional scholarly references, contributors can make use of the bibliography section).
+Some of the URIs to these resources can be derived  automatically from our reference gazetteers (e.g. links to Wikipedia, WikiData, certain other gazetteers) but most of which will be suggested by contributors and confirmed by editors.

 ## Linkbacks